 Icon Muscle Creatine Chews

 Elm & Rye Creatine Gummies: Product tester and GGR editor Frieda Johnson had an overall terrible experience with this company and product.
 She ordered the gummies in April 2023 and didn’t receive them until late June 2023.
 She even emailed the company several times and customer support was not at all supportive.
 When she finally got the gummies, she realized that one serving contains just 48 milligrams (what?!) of creatine per serving.
 For reference, the recommended daily dose of creatine is 3 to 5 grams—not milligrams.
-Frieda says she overlooked the small serving because, on the website, the product page also has a photo of the supplements facts for creatine capsules, which contain 1.4 grams per serving (still low).
+Frieda says she didn’t notice the small serving when ordering because, on the website, the product page also has a photo of the supplements facts for creatine capsules, which contain 1.4 grams per serving (which is still very low).

 RELATED: How Much Water to Drink With Creatine